-We tested the breathability of all of these jackets in both real world use while hiking and backpacking, but also in a series of systematic side-by-side hiking in the rain tests (which the normal Pacific Northwest Fall served up plenty of rainy days to help us out).
-We also performed a 10-minute stair master test.
+We tested the breathability of these jackets in both real-world use while hiking and backpacking but also in a series of side-by-side rain tests.
+(The Pacific Northwest fall served up plenty of rainy days to help us out.)
+We also performed a 10-minute stair master test (thanks, Vertical World Seattle).

-The REI Rhyolite, which is constructed with eVent, breathes marginally better than other jackets but offers only a little ventilation (so we are comparing all-zipped-up to all-zipped-up).
-This jacket was less steamy inside during high-energy activities than any other, and we could notice ourselves getting colder quicker at breaks when wearing the Rhyolite.
-Comparing all-zipped-up jackets, we thought the Arc'teryx Beta SL and the Marmot Minimalist breathability was among the best in the review; while they were comparable to the Rhyolite, they did not stand out as much.
+The REI Rhyolite, which is constructed with eVent, breathes better than other jackets but offers only a little ventilation (so we are comparing all-zipped-up to all-zipped-up).
+This model was less steamy inside during high-energy activities than any others, and we noticed ourselves getting colder quicker at breaks when wearing the Rhyolite (faster than when wearing other contenders).
+During testing and in our all-zipped-up breathability comparison, other stand out performers included the Arc'teryx Beta SL and the Marmot Minimalist.

-The Outdoor Research Foray also earned our highest score.
-Its Paclite fabric had excellent breathability; what sets the Foray apart is its "TorsoFlo" design which is basically two lengthy zippers.
-The zippers extend from the hem of the jacket to the wearer's tricep and allow the jacket to be opened up like a poncho.
-Among coated jackets, the Marmot PreCip and the The North Face Venture received respectable scores for breathability.
-While their fabrics weren't quite as breathable, the featured slightly larger than average pit zips and lower hand pockets (lined with mesh) that dumped a noticeable amount of heat when open.
+The Outdoor Research Foray also earned our highest possible score.
+Its Paclite fabric had excellent breathability that was among the very best in our fleet.
+What set the Foray apart was its "TorsoFlo" design.
+What's that, you ask?
+Two long zippers that extend from the hem of the jacket to the wearer's triceps (mid-upper arm), which allows the jacket to be opened, and to have a similar feeling to a poncho.
+Among coated jackets, the Marmot PreCip and the The North Face Venture 2 received respectable scores for breathability.
+While their fabrics weren't as breathable as the previously mentioned models, they featured larger than average pit zips and lower hand pockets that dumped more heat than you'd think when left open.

 Comfort & Mobility